It might be the most underrated, underappreciated and arguably most difficult feat in all of baseball.

 Fewest Cycles by a Team

-While the Rockies have hit nine cycles at home since the team started in the National League in 1994, the Florida/Miami Marlins are somehow still waiting for their first.
+While the Rockies have hit nine cycles at home since the team started in the National League in 1994, the Florida/Miami Marlins finally had their first when Luis Arraez did it on April 11, 2023 at Philadelphia.

 The Tampa Bay Rays have only had two cycles since joining the league in 1998.
 Evan Longoria’s fabulous day versus the Houston Astros on Aug.
 1, 2017 marked the second cycle after Melvin Upton Jr. had the first cycle against the Yankees on Oct.
 2, 2009.